rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ## Add User to Dailout Group

-First, make sure you are in the `dailout` group:
+First, make sure you are in the `dialout` group:

 ``` bash
 sudo adduser $USER dialout